 We utilize a cargo bike and low emission vehicles to lower our carbon footprint.

-We are helping support local businesses, by providing a cheap and sustainable product.
-We want your feedback and your input in how to make the alternative alternative.
+We are helping support local businesses, by providing a cheap and sustainable product and we welcome any feedback on how to make the UO alternative an even better alternative.

-Untitled Oats founders, Alex and Callum, are directly contactable using the information at the bottom of the page.
+Untitled Oats founders Alex and Callum are directly contactable via the contact page.

-Each year we publish a comprehensive sustainability report.
+Additionally, we publish a comprehensive sustainability report each year.

 Other plant-milk producers commonly use tetra pak cartons.
 Although these can be recycled, they use multiple layers of plastic in conjunction with aluminium and cardboard.
-Plastic sheds into our precious waterways.
-Instead we package in glass for consumers, which we recollect and sterilise to reuse indefinitely.
+As you know, plastic sheds into our precious waterways.
+Instead, we package in glass which we recollect and sterilise to reuse over and over again.

-It is true that glass has a high initial carbon footprint, but with enough reuses the classic glass bottle quickly becomes carbon competitive.
-Aditionally it is infinitely recyclable, and biologically inert
+Glass initially has a high carbon footprint, but with enough reuses the classic glass bottle quickly becomes carbon competitive.
+Furthermore, glass is infinitely recyclable and biologically inert.

 Head of Production and Product Development